simone-lofaso/quiet-quest/README.md

 code .
 ```

-4. In VS Code, open a new terminal but before typing anything into the terminal, make sure you're in the Sprout folder
+4. In VS Code, open a new terminal but before typing anything into the terminal, make sure you're in the Quiet Quest folder

 ```jsx
 cd quiet-quest
 ```

-5. once you're in the Sprout folder, in the terminal input:
+5. once you're in the Quiet Quest folder, in the terminal input:

 ```jsx
 npm i